yogeshchandrasekharuni/fast-agent/README.md

 )

-async with fast.run() as agent: await agent.post_writer.prompt()
-    result = agent.ensemble.send("what are the 10 most important aspects of project management")
+async with fast.run() as agent: result = agent.ensemble.send("what are the 10 most important aspects of project management")
 ```

 Look at the `parallel.py` workflow example for more details.